facebook

 It’s one to play around with for sure.
 I recently used it to find my way to Cape Town from Dubai on an unorthodox route through Ethiopia.
 In the end, it saved me around $1,000 as direct flights were few and far between.

-Fly domestic with a bunch of airlines
+6. Fly domestic with a bunch of airlines

 Another big advantage Chase has over some of its competitors is its domestic transfer partners.
-It’s possible to transfer points from your account to Southwest, JetBlue and United which all offer pretty strong rates when redeeming for domestic flights.
+It’s possible to transfer points from your account to Southwest, JetBlue, and United, which all offer pretty strong rates when redeeming for domestic flights.
 As internal flights in the US can be frustratingly expensive, this is a huge perk for those with a lot of shorter routes to run.

 Southwest and JetBlue are different from other airlines in that they tie their points values to the cash price at any given moment.
 In other words, more cash requires more points, and vice versa.
-But they also don’t have a predetermined number of award tickets—every seat can be booked with points.
+But they also don’t have a predetermined number of award tickets; every seat can be booked with points.
 This gives you a huge advantage when it comes to last-minute flights where availability is low and cash prices aren’t spectacular.
 It’s unlikely to get you huge value, but it’s almost impossible to get bad value.

 But it’s not just the domestic carriers that can get you around the country.
 Air Canada starts short-haul partner flights on United at just 6,000 points, Virgin Atlantic lets you fly Delta starting at 7,500 miles, and even KLM/Air France Flying Blue has roundtrips to Hawaii for as little as 35,000 points.
-Depending on how you use the points, you can rack up as many as fifteen flights with your Chase Ink Business Unlimited® Credit Card bonus.
+Depending on how you use the points, you can rack up as many as 12 flights with your Chase Ink Business Unlimited® Credit Card bonus.

-Enjoy three round-trip flights to Europe with KLM/Air France Flying Blue’s promo deals
+7. Enjoy three round-trip flights to Europe with KLM/Air France Flying Blue’s promo deals

 KLM and Air France’s joint program Flying Blue is a fickle mistress.
 One day a flight to Europe is 130,000 points, the next it’s just 15,000.
 The good news is that there’s generally a lot of the cheaper pricing.
 In fact, despite its dynamic system, a little flexibility typically allows you to nab a pretty spectacular rate.